doherty100/azuresandbox/README.md

   * After installing, add the following extensions:
     * [Terraform](https://marketplace.visualstudio.com/items?itemName=mauve.terraform)

-Note the Bash scripts used in the samples were developed and tested using *GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu)* and have not been tested on other popular shells like [zsh](https://www.zsh.org/).
+Note the Bash scripts used in the configurations were developed and tested using *GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu)* and have not been tested on other popular shells like [zsh](https://www.zsh.org/).

 ## Next steps